Machu Picchu- Private Tour

-Our amazing tour guides will lead you throughout the ancient city, wonder by wonder – special for your own private group!
+Our amazing Machu Picchu Private Tour guides will lead you throughout the ancient city, wonder by wonder – special for your own private group!
 You will learn about ceremonies, how people lived, and how they connected with the Pacha Mama – or “Mother Earth”.
 Our local guide will give you inside information passed down so that you will get the real story of what happened here.

 Machu Picchu is tangible evidence of the urban Inca Empire at the peak of its power and achievement—a citadel of cut stone fit together without mortar so tightly that its cracks still can’t be penetrated by a knife blade.
 It stands 2,430 m above sea-level, in the middle of a tropical mountain forest, in an extraordinarily beautiful setting.
 It was probably the most amazing urban creation of the Inca Empire at its height; its giant walls, terraces and ramps seem as if they have been cut naturally in the continuous rock escarpments.
 The natural setting, on the eastern slopes of the Andes, encompasses the upper Amazon basin with its rich diversity of flora and fauna.
 It is situated on a mountain ridge above the Sacred Valley which is 80 kilometers (50 mi) northwest of Cuzco and through which the Urubamba River flows.